weisrc/project-wrover/README.md

 - Communicate with the ESP32 via Acknowledged Serial
 - Display the data on the LCD
 - Smooth motor control
-- Generate the waveforms for the speaker
+- Generate the waveforms for the speaker (TODO)
-- Stop the motors when obstacles are detected
+- Stop the motors when obstacles are detected (TODO)

 ### C.4.
 Diagrams